 Be-Assist only works with professionals originating from Member States of the European Union, the European Economic Area or Switzerland.
-Therefore, Be-Assist aims to inform and advise such professionals in their professional recognition process.
+Be-Assist therefore aims to inform and advise such professionals in their professional recognition process.

 - Be-Assist does not issue any documents proving the recognition of professional qualifications.
 Be-Assist does not make any decisions.
-It is subject to the exclusive competence of the competent authorities.
+This is subject to the exclusive competence of the competent authorities.
 However, Be-Assist can point you towards the authority to be contacted.

 - Be-Assist cannot offer any decision on equivalence.
 If you wish to obtain an equivalence for a qualification issued outside the European Economic Area in order to access a regulated profession in Belgium, you must contact one of the following communities (depending on your place of establishment):

 Be-Assist does not work with students and cannot provide information on training and education in Belgium.
 Information about training provided in Belgium is available from the following communities: